grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 ## Builder mode

-Use Builder mode to visually construct queries, without needing to manually enter LogQL.
+Builder mode helps you build queries using a visual interface without needing to manually enter LogQL.
+This option is best for users who have limited or no previous experience working with Loki and LogQL.

 ### Use the Labels selector